HaiboLi99/HaiboLi99.github.io/_pages/home.md

 * Numerical linear algebra, matrix analysis and computation
 * Scientific machine learning

-I am always looking for collaborate with researchers from mathematics, statistics, artificial intelligence and etc. For discussion of potential collaborations, please reach out to me by <a href="mailto:haibolee1729@gmail.com" target="_blank"><i class="fa fa-envelope fa-1x"></i> haibolee1729@gmail.com</a> <br/>
+I am always looking for collaborate with researchers from mathematics, statistics, artificial intelligence and etc. For discussion of potential collaborations, please reach out to me by <a href="mailto:haibolee1729@gmail.com" target="_blank"> haibolee1729@gmail.com</a> <br/>